|

 the modern wave of gay movies.

-Jarman arrived at the festival two years before he was to die of AIDS at age 52,
+Jarman spoke at a film festival two years before he was to die of AIDS at age 52,

 bringing the homoerotic subtext of Marlowe's classic into full view with a modern